canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

   exclude:
     network_speed

-Now if we ``list-boostrapped`` the test plan we will see that the test is
+Now if we ``list-bootstrapped`` the test plan we will see that the test is
 missing:

 .. code-block::